-This species is ideal for inexperienced aquarists due to their peaceful nature and hardiness.
+This species is ideal for inexperienced aquarists due to its peaceful nature and hardiness.

-Even though, they are classified as a benthopelagic fish (meaning that they will swim from the sediment to the surface) it prefers the middle and the surface areas of the tank.
-They are a timid and shy specimen, and may take a while to get comfortable in your tank.
-Only once they are relax will the male start to show its typical coloring.
+Even though they are classified as a benthopelagic fish (meaning that they will swim from the sediment to the surface) it prefers the middle and the surface areas of the tank.
+They are timid and shy specimens and may take a while to get comfortable in your tank.
+Only once they are relaxed will the male start to show its typical coloring.

 Whilst they are not outgoing, they do enjoy some company of their own kind (4 to 6 individuals).

-It is likely that some kind of hierarchy will be establish within a group, with the dominant individual chasing away the other fish during meal time and males becoming aggressive towards females.
+It is likely that some kind of hierarchy will be established within a group, with the dominant individual chasing away the other fish during mealtime and males becoming aggressive towards females.

 Make sure to provide dense vegetation for hiding spaces to prevent bullying.

 Its feeding behavior is also very peculiar.
 This behavior is also observed in the Archer Fish (Toxotes spp.) along with the Trichopodus and Trichogaster species.

 It catches prey by squirting water at them.
 They position themselves diagonally to the water surface to watch for prey.
 Then, it will squirt water at the prey, so it drops into the water, where it is quickly eaten by the fish.